pingcap/docs-cn/v2.1/reference/sql/statements/start-transaction.md

 This statement starts a new transaction inside of TiDB.
 It is similar to the statements `BEGIN` and `SET autocommit=0`.

-In the absense of a `START TRANSACTION` statement, every statement will by default autocommit in its own transaction.
+In the absence of a `START TRANSACTION` statement, every statement will by default autocommit in its own transaction.
 This behavior ensures MySQL compatibility.

 ## Synopsis